Oil Market Disruption

 Oil Prices and OPEC Market Share OPEC’s market share is falling.
 Interesting chart showing oil prices and OPEC market share.
 Image: Morgan Stanley Research

-Oil Prices and Events Higher oil prices act like a tax on the economy, cutting disposable income and raising business costs, which can slow growth or cause recessions.
-However, these spikes are generally short-lived because demand falls and markets adapt.
+Oil Prices and Events Higher oil prices function like a tax, reducing disposable income and increasing business costs, which can slow growth or cause recessions.
+However, these spikes are typically brief as demand falls and markets adjust accordingly.
 Image: Real Investment Advice

 CTAs Allocation in Oil Given the current market climate, Commodity Trading Advisors have notably raised their exposure to oil.
 Image: Deutsche Bank Asset Allocation